Cast Members, Family and Special Guests

 Dreama Denver

-Mayberry Comes to Scottsburg is pleased to welcome actress and writer Dreama Denver as a special guest at the festival.
+Mayberry Comes to Scottsburg is pleased to welcome back actress and writer Dreama Denver as a special guest at the festival.
 Mayberry fans will recall that Charlene Darling married Dud Wash, and that in Dud’s third and final appearance, he was played by Bob Denver.

 Having already played Maynard G. Krebs in “The Many Loves of Dobie Gillis,” Bob’s appearance was used as a promotion of his new series “Gilligan’s Island,” premiering that fall.